-The SRS Foundation Class meets on Sundays at 5pm PT/8pm ET and is open to all current SRS-West, SRS-East, and SRS-Hawai’i students.
+The SRS Foundation Class meets ONLINE ONLY, on Sundays at 5pm PT / 8pm ET / and at 3pm HST (2pm HST during Daylight Savings Time on the mainland), and is open to all current SRS-West, SRS-East, and SRS-Hawai’i students.
 We focus on the techniques that allow you to fully utilize Scott’s process.
 It is NOT a scene study class.
 Instead, it focuses on established techniques like the Meisner Technique, Method acting, some Chekhov, etc. But it also uses newer, lesser-known techniques that Scott has found to be uniquely beneficial for working on camera.
 We’ll learn these techniques and how to use them in our work.
 These techniques can then be tested and practiced in our Scene Study classes.
 We will also do camera exercises, auditioning exercises, improvisation exercises, and more!

 This class is FREE to all current SRS students and they are encouraged to attend often!
 We strongly encourage all new students to attend at least 4 sessions of this class (concurrent with their Scene-Study class).